+Migration Year No. of smolts at Acclimation sites Survival rate from acclimation site to belo Estimated outmigration smolt from Prosser

+Accilination sites Average SE Average 95% CI

+2019 673,218 50.82 2.2 342,129 29,103

+2020 624,200 61.22 3.91 382,135 47,958

-Among the four estimates, choosing which estimate was the best was challenging.
-We further compared these estimates with another independent estimate derived by another method that was based on its survival rate.
-The average survival rate from the release sites to Prosser during the sampling period was 50.82±2.2% (based on CJS model) and the total number of released hatchery Spring Chinook smolts during 2019 was 673,218.
-Using the survival rate and released population, the total out-migration of hatchery Spring Chinook from Prosser would be 342,129 ± 14,810 (mean ± SE).
-This estimate seemed to be compatible with the estimate derived from the pooled stratified (redistributed) method.
-However the estimates based on survival rate may still have some bias because the survival rate may not be homogeneous among the sampling months, especially due to variation of river flow at Prosser within the sampling period.
-However, previous years' analyses also showed that estimate based on pooled-lower-dam-based stratified detection rate (method 4) was highly correlated with hatchery returns.
+However, the estimates based on survival rate may still have some bias because the survival rate may not be homogeneous among the sampling months, especially due to variation in river flow at Prosser within the sampling period.
+However, previous years' analyses also showed that the estimate based on pooled-lower-dam-based stratified detection rate (method 4) was highly correlated with hatchery returns.

-3.4.
+3.5.
 Annual trend of juvenile Prosser-passage estimates (hatchery and wild) by stock

-Annual juvenile Prosser-passage estimates from out-migration years 1999 through 2019 are given in Table 6 by stock of wild origin (Naches, American, and Upper Yakima Rivers) plus hatchery Upper Yakima River origin.
-It showed that Prosser juvenile estimates for both wild and hatchery vary among the out-migration year.
-In an average year, 230,512± 26,669 wild and 322,470 ± 16,547 hatchery Spring Chinook smolt out-migrated from Prosser (Table 6 and Figure 6).
-Wild Spring Chinook from the American River had the lowest average, Naches had the second,, and Upper Yakima subbasin had the highest average among the wild stocks (Figure 6).
-Total Spring Chinook out-migration per year was 552,982 ±30,492.
-The number of out-migration of both wild and hatchery juvenile from Prosser during 2019 was relatively higher than the smolt out-migrated during 2018 out-migration year (Table 6).
+Annual juvenile Prosser-passage estimates from outmigration years 1999 through 2020 are given in Table 8 by stock of wild/Natural origin (Naches, American, and Upper Yakima rivers) plus hatchery Upper Yakima River origin.
+It showed that Prosser juvenile estimates for both wild (natural) and hatchery vary among the outmigration year.
+Total Spring Chinook outmigration per year was 551,589 ± 29,107.
+However, in an average year, 226,910± 25,682 wild and 324,679 ± 15,931 hatchery Spring Chinook smolt passed downstream at Prosser (Table 8 and Figure 8).
+Wild (natural) Spring Chinook from the American River had the lowest average, Naches had the second, and the supplemented Upper Yakima stock had the highest average among the wild stocks (Figure 8).
+Hatchery juvenile Spring Chinook passage at Prosser Dam in 2020 was the highest since 2014 (Table 8).

-Table 6: Annual estimated wild and hatchery-origin smolt passage at Prosser Dam from the 1999 through 2019 out-migration years.
+Table 8.
+Annual estimated wild and hatchery-origin smolt passage at Prosser Dam from 1999 through 2020.
+Estimates for the outmigration years from 1998 through 2018 were adopted from Neeley (2019).